Wiktorxd-1/somtomorrow/README.md

 # Somtomorrow

 A next-gen Somtoday webapp that works how students want it to work.
-Built in Flask and Jinja.
+Built with the amazing Flask framework and the Jinja templating engine.

-It's currently very much a prototype but it works and that's just amazing!
+It's currently still a prototype, but what we have already built is quite great :D

 ## Run yourself

-- clone the repo
+Flask is very simple, so this is all you need to run the app locally:

-- cd into the repo
+- Clone and cd into the repo
-- run `pip install -r requirements.txt` to install stuff
+- Run `pip install -r requirements.txt` to install stuff
-- run `flask --app main run` (or `python main.py`)
+- Run `python main.py` (Windows and some Linux and macOS installations) or `python3 main.py` (Linux and macOS)
-- visit `localhost:5000` and there it is!
+- Visit `localhost:4000` and there it is!

 ## To-do